vidyalakshmir/SysPartCode/README.md

 ## Upgrades and fixes
 We have upgraded SysPart for use in latest ubuntu versions. (ubuntu 18.04+).
 We have tested in ubuntu 22.04.
-Please find more info about how to upgrade in the [section](#run-in-latest-oS-versions)
+Please find more info about how to upgrade in the [section](#run-in-latest-oS-versions).

 ## Basic Requirements
 - Works on **linux binaries (ELF)** which run on **x86-64** architecture
 - Tested with **ELF binaries with symbols** (application as well as libraries).
 It will work with stripped binaries, only that the results (like callgraph) might be overapproximated.
-- The tool is tested on **Ubuntu 18.04**.
-Updating to latest linux versions might require some tweaks/changes.
-(We are working on updating to the latest linux versions.
-Stay tuned.)
+- The tool was initially tested on **Ubuntu 18.04** and currently we have upgraded to later versions having been tested in ubuntu 22.04.
+Refer [section](#run-in-latest-oS-versions) to upgrade the repo for the latest ubuntu.

 ## Capabilities of the tool
 ### Any application